nOctaveLay/GitHubAlarm/README.md

 4. CommitAlarm is to show Commit's number (followers\' commit number)

-5. GitAlarm\'s runfile is GitAlarm.py, CommitAlarm\'s runfile is ShowCommit.py
+5. GitAlarm\'s runfile is GitAlarm.py, CommitAlarm\'s runfile is ShowCommit.

+will be make
+first - week show.
+Who is best?
+Who is worst? second - yesterday show. ...
+MUST NEED TO CHEAK the file third - month show. it is updated